 5 Must Visit Places In The Philippines

 Boracay is hardly 4,000 sq. miles in area, but jams as much beauty and charm as is possible into every square inch.
 Along the West Coast, you’ll find White Beach.
 True to its name, this coastline has the crystal white sand and turquoise waters that fill our dreams.
 To the East Side, you’ll find the perfect conditions for water sports of all kinds.
 Finally, if you want a break from all of the commotion, the Northern Diniwid Beach is much more relaxed.

 If you’re of the adventurous type, you can take part in one of Boracay’s most popular activities: cliff diving at Ariel’s Point!
-There’s heights to jump off of to suit every level of daredevil among you.
+There are heights to jump off of to suit every level of daredevil among you.
 You can also partake in kayaking, stand up paddleboarding or snorkeling here.

-If you’re ready to party, into perfect coastlines and resorts, and don’t mind a flow of other vacationers, than this is the place for you.
+If you’re ready to party, into perfect coastlines and resorts, and don’t mind a flow of other vacationers, then this is the place for you.

 2. El Nido

 For the non-Spanish speaking readers: El Nido means nest.
 And that feel is exactly what draws travelers to the limestone cliffs that encapsulate the Island.
 This town is the gateway to the Bacuit Archipelago, still a fairly undiscovered area in Southeast Asia.
 You can venture on an Island hopping tour, exploring the impressive jagged cliffs for yourself and discovering magical Island hideaways.
 Compared to other areas, the Bacuit Archipelago has far less tourists and is similar in comparison to Thailand’s Krabi or Vietnam’s Ha Long Bay.